 TDU continues to fight to protect members’ hard-earned pensions and benefits.
 When new UPS, freight and carhaul contracts were negotiated in 2002 and 2003, members were promised that their benefits were secure.
 But after the agreements were approved, members in the Central States and Western Conference funds were hit with big benefit cuts.

 TDU and the Central States Pension Improvement Committee channeled members’ anger into positive action.
 Thousands of Teamsters turned out at local union meetings to demand accountability from the Hoffa administration and pension fund officials.
 The movement won one important victory when Central States was forced to liberalize its unfair “reemployment” rules for retirees.

 In 2006 the pension movement turned its attention toward Washington D.C. and the misnamed Pension Protection Act.
 TDU members repeatedly traveled to Washington to lobby and take the issue to the public in an attempt to defeat or amend the bill.
-We succeeded in amending it to remove section that would have legalized cutting the pension of those already retired, and we succeeded in getting language in the law requiring actuarial and other information to be available to members.
+We succeeded in amending it to remove a section that would have legalized cutting the pension of those already retired, and we succeeded in getting language in the law requiring actuarial and other information be made available to members.

 Many thousands of Teamsters have become informed and involved about their pension and health care, as TDU continues the battle to defend and expand these basic benefits.

 By 2007 a new battle emerged: the fight to preserve our pension plans from corporate takeover.
 UPS demanded to split the Central States Pension Fund.
 As the Hoffa administration refused to combat that pension grab, and even embraced it, it fell to TDU to lead the fight to defend a basic Teamster institution: our pension plans.Fighting Corruption